Dynamics of learning to integrate in linear recurrent neural networks: Discussion

 \section{Discussion}

 We have analyzed the dynamics of learning to integrate via gradient descent in a streamlined RNN model.
 By focusing on linear RNNs and specific target filters, we derived analytical expressions that precisely describe how network parameters evolve during training.
 These solutions reveal two distinct learning regimes: a rich regime where the read-in, read-out, and recurrent weights first align and then grow in scale to match the desired temporal dynamics, and a lazy regime in which timescales from the initial reservoir are mixed to mimic the target.
-The transition between these regimes is controlled by the scale of the initial weights, and by the timescale of integration which the RNN is trained to match.
+The transition between these regimes is controlled by the scale of the initial weights, and by the target timescale.
+Our analytical results illuminate the conditions governing RNN operation in rich versus lazy learning regimes, particularly how weight initialization scale and target memory timescale determines these dynamics.
+This understanding is crucial for designing networks that effectively learn long-timescale dependencies.

+Our work is, however, just a first step.
+We have focused on learning very low-dimensional integration tasks for uncorrelated inputs by minimizing the population loss; accounting for the effects of finite training data and temporal correlations in input signals will be required to understand how RNNs learn to solve richer dynamical problems.
+Moreover, we have restricted our attention to linear RNNs.
+This focus is motivated by experience from the study of learning dynamics in feedforward networks, where linear networks have been shown to capture salient phenomenology in the nonlinear dynamics of optimization \cite{saxe2013exact,fukumizu1998effect,kunin2024get,atanasov2022alignment}.
+Detailed experimental tests of the degree to which phenomena we observe in the linear RNN setting transfer to nonlinear RNNs will be an important objective for future work.
+At the same time, linear RNNs are not just a toy model from the perspective of modern machine learning, as state-space sequence models are based directly on linear RNNs \cite{orvieto2023resurrecting,zucchet2024recurrent,gu2024mamba,gu2020hippo}.